Pile diameter

 The pile diameter largely determines its load-bearing capacity and area of application.
 Common diameters range from 300 mm to over 2000 mm.
 Depending on the construction project, the optimum dimensions are determined on the basis of static calculations and soil investigations.

-• Structural requirements: Bridge foundations or high-rise buildings often require larger diameters than smaller buildings or temporary structures.
+• Structural requirements: Bridge foundations or high-rise buildings often require larger pile diameters than smaller buildings or temporary structures.

 Compression and tension piles